Puerto Maldonado Travel Guide

 Location

 Puerto Maldonado is nestled in southeastern Peru, at the confluence of the Madre de Dios and Tambopata rivers.
-Close to the borders with Brazil and Bolivia, the city is a strategic crossroads for exploring the Amazonian triple frontier.
-Its relative isolation makes it a preserved sanctuary, far from the hustle and bustle of big cities.
+Close to the borders with Brazil and Bolivia, the city is a strategic crossroads for exploring the tri‑border Amazon region.
+Its relative isolation makes it a preserved sanctuary, far from the hustle and bustle of large cities.

 Climate

 The city enjoys a humid tropical climate, typical of the Amazon.
 Temperatures range between 22°C and 32°C throughout the year.
 The dry season, from May to October, is ideal for visits, with sunny days and little rain.
-The rainy season, from November to April, transforms the region into a lush paradise, although rainfall can make some travel more difficult.
+The rainy season, from November to April, turns the region into a lush green paradise, although rainfall can make travel more difficult.

 Population